-Programme element 1 - Conservation, sustainable use and benefit-sharing a) No (please provide reasons below) Х b) No, but potential measures being identified (please provide details below) c) Yes (please provide details below) Comments on application of the ecosystem approach to management of forests (including effectiveness of actions taken, lessons learned, impact on forest management, constraints, needs, tools, and targets).
+Programme element 1 - Conservation, sustainable use and benefit-sharing 175.
+Is your country applying the ecosystem approach to the management of all types of forests? a) No (please provide reasons below) b) No, but potential measures being identified (please provide details below) c) Yes (please provide details below) Comments on application of the ecosystem approach to management of forests (including effectiveness of actions taken, lessons learned, impact on forest management, constraints, needs, tools, and targets).